 We have known for decades that many bank emails are fake, designed to steal data, scam or install viruses and keyloggers.
 Unfortunately, scammers are getting smarter every day, needing special attention.

-I recently wrote an article about alleged hacks that hacked into your computer asking for ransom with bitcoins.
-This time I want to talk about how these scams are reaching levels that fool even computer experts.
+Recently, I wrote an article about supposed hacks that hacked your computer asking for ransom in bitcoins.
+This time I want to talk about how these scams are reaching levels that even fool computer experts.

 If you are already aware of email scams, probably the first thing you do is look at the sender of the email, but I want to make it clear in this article that this is not enough.
 Nowadays scammers are able to send original e-mails from bank domains.